Leviticus 6 – Instructions for the Priests

 c.
 The priest shall burn wood on it every morning: The provision of wood for the altar is later the subject of Nehemiah 10:34 and 13:31.
 Together with the sacrifices themselves, this wood was the fuel for the fire on the altar.

 d.
 A fire shall always be burning on the altar; it shall never go out: The phrasing of this is emphatic (according to Peter-Contesse) and shows that keeping the altar fire always burning was an important duty of the priests.
 They had to supply wood to the altar fire through the night.
-Through the day, the continual offering of sacrifice would keep the fire burning.
+Through the day, the continual offering of sacrifices would keep the fire burning.

 i.
 As it happened, the altar’s fire was ignited by miraculous fire coming from heaven (Leviticus 9:24).
 This added to the reason why the altar’s fire should never be allowed to go out.
-This was God’s fire, and it need to be respected and cared for.
+This was God’s fire, and it needed to be respected and cared for.

 ii.
 John Trapp considered that the fire of the altar should not go out and made an application of the idea: “No more should our faith, love, zeal (that flame of God, as Solomon calls it, Song of Solomon 8:6-7), that should never go out; the waters should not quench it, nor the ashes cover it.”